rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 ```

 By adding the `break` line after the `You win!`, we’ll exit the loop when we
 win.
-Exiting the loop also means exiting the program, since it’s the last
+Exiting the loop also means exiting the program, since the loop is the last
 thing in `main()`.
-We have only one more tweak to make: when someone inputs a
+We have another tweak to make: when someone inputs a
 non-number, we don’t want to quit, we want to ignore it.
 We can do that
 like this: